Hurricane Irma slams into Caribbean as Florida awaits storm

 The hurricane battered several islands, including Barbuda, St. Martin and the British Virgin Islands.

-The eye of one of the strongest storms recorded in the Atlantic is swirling over Puerto Rico as it makes its way toward a possibly devastating hit on Florida over the weekend.
-The National Hurricane Center described it as "extremely dangerous."
+The eye of one of the strongest storms recorded in the Atlantic is making its way toward a possibly devastating hit on Florida over the weekend.
+The National Hurricane Center described Irma as "extremely dangerous."

 Here are the latest developments: